ryotaro-tanaka/chronicle-of-a-clan/docs/00_Overview.md

 Core owns rules and state; UI owns input and presentation.
 The UI must not contain game rules.

-### Boss hunts (MVP combat shape, no tuning)
-- No Momentum: each day updates progress and injury from party vs boss stats.
-- Armor (PROT) is the main survivability lever; weapon bonuses are supporting.
-- Design is tuned mainly for a full four-member party at similar level to the boss; other party sizes and gear levels remain valid but are secondary targets.

 ---

 ## Experience at a glance (No numbers, no tuning)